Lizzy Lind af Hageby: Lind-af-Hageby v Astor and others

-Lind af Hageby became known as a distinguished orator, particularly after a second libel trial in 1913, when she sued Dr. Caleb Saleeby, a physician, the Pall Mall Gazette, its owner William Waldorf Astor, its editor James Louis Garvin, and its printer D. C. Forrester.
+Of JP.
+Morgan, Forrester had initially left for resignation.
+Forrester.
 The suit was in response to two articles by Saleeby in May 1912, prompted by a graphic vivisection display ADAVS had run in its Piccadilly shop, which Helen Rappaport writes attracted crowds of horrified onlookers.
 Saleeby accused Lind af Hageby in the Gazette of "a systematic campaign of falsehood."
 Lind Af Hageby represented herself; this was at a time when women could not be admitted as lawyers in the UK, because they were not regarded as "persons" within the terms of the 1843 Solicitors Act.

 The trial lasted from 1–23 April 1913.
 Lind af Hageby's opening statement lasted nine-and-a-half hours, her evidence nine hours, her cross-examination eight-and-a-half hours, and her closing statement three-and-a-half hours.
 The New York Times reported that she had uttered 210,000 words and had asked 20,000 questions of 34 witnesses.
 The case apparently broke records for the number of words.
 The judge, Mr. Justice Bucknill, said Lind af Hageby had cross-examined as well as any barrister could have done.
 "Her final speech was a very fine one," he said.
 "She is a woman of marvellous power.
 Day after day she showed no sign of fatigue and did not lose her temper."

 Lind af Hageby lost the case, but it attracted welcome publicity for her work.

 The long trial revealed the most brilliant piece of advocacy that the Bar has known since the day of Russell, though it was entirely conducted by a woman.
 Women, it appears, may sway courts and judges, but they may not even elect to the High Court of Parliament."
 A vegetarian dinner was held in her honour when the trial ended.
 One after-dinner speaker, Colonel Sir Frederic Cardew, spoke about the importance of women to the anti-vivisectionist cause, wrongly predicting that: "The day that women get the vote will be the day on which the death-knell of vivisection will be sounded."